South Dakota is 1 of only 7 states that does not tax individual wage income. More on South Dakota taxes can be found in the tabbed pages below.

-South Dakota repealed in 2012 its refund of sales taxes on food for lower-income residents and instead authorized funds for emergency food assistance grants.
+South Dakota in 2012 repealed its refund of sales taxes on food for lower-income residents and instead authorized funds for emergency food assistance grants.

 Personal and real property taxes

-Personal and property taxes are local taxes and are the primary source of dollars for school systems, counties, municipalities and other local government units.
+Personal and property taxes are local taxes and are the primary sources of dollars for school systems, counties, municipalities and other local government units.
 Their administration is a local responsibility.
 The state revenue department does not collect or use property taxes, but it does centrally assess the property of large companies.

-Property owners in South Dakota may be taxed by two or more of the following units of government: cities, counties, townships, school districts, water districts and, in some cases, units such as fire and sanitary sewer districts.
+Property owners in South Dakota may be taxed by 2 or more of the following units of government: cities, counties, townships, school districts, water districts and, in some cases, units such as fire and sanitary sewer districts.

 The state offers a number of property tax relief programs that are designed to offer financial assistance to the elderly and disabled.